ksu-cs-textbooks/cis308/content/1-chapter/1_4-userInput.md

 printf("Your grade is %c\n", grade);
 ```

+Note that if you are using `getchar` to read characters one at a time from standard input, you will NEVEr reach `EOF` -- instead, the program will wait for you to type new input.
+If you have piped the contents of a file to be the input stream for the program, though, `getchar` will return `EOF` when you have reached the end of that file.
+If you want to use `getchar` to read all characters from standard input, a better check is to read until you reach `\n` (which would signify the user pressing Enter after supplying user input).

 ## `scanf(...)`

 The `scanf(...)` function allows us to read formatted input, like ints and